Saima422/Todo-Frontend-Integrated-with-Backend/README.md

 ## Introduction

-A simple frontend for ToDo Application created with Vanilla JS and integrated with a backend(uses file system for storage) which is hosted on heroku.
+A simple frontend for ToDo Application created with Vanilla JS and integrated with a backend which is hosted on heroku.
 Built with an aim to learn and implement creation of a frontend with a given backend.
 Todo Application supports functionalities of Adding, Updating, marking as Completed and Deleting a Todo.
 The application makes API calls to the backend for the same.

 ## Getting Started